chuongmep/OpenMEP/README.md

 I have a lot of ideas for this package, but I don't have enough time to implement them.
 If you want to contribute, please read guideline [here](CONTRIBUTING.md).

+# FAQ

+Why this package not published on Dynamo Package Manager?

+- Answer : It not support way I maintain with multiple version of Dynamo Revit.